EllisTheEllice/eventbridge-tz-autoadjuster/README.md

 }
 ```

+Not down the role´s arn as you will need it in the next step.

 ## 3. Replace placeholders in deploy_script.ps1

 If you are executing the stack from within a Windows environment, you can use the deploy_script.ps1 to do so.
 There are some placeholders in the file which you have to replace with actual values first: